MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/optimize-data-migration.md

 ---
 # required metadata

-title: Optimize data migration for Finance and Operations apps
+title: Optimize data migration for finance and operations apps
-description: The article provides an overview of steps and actions that you can use to optimize data migration for Finance and Operations apps.
+description: The article provides an overview of steps and actions that you can use to optimize data migration for finance and operations apps.
 author: skaue-ms
 ms.date: 10/20/2021
 ms.topic: article